The Grove at Shrewsbury

 The center contains 40 stores and is anchored by Brooks Brothers, Anthropologie, Williams Sonoma, J. Crew and Banana Republic.

 History

 The Grove at Shrewsbury, New Jersey's first lifestyle center, opened in March 1989.
 The first major store was Epstein's.
 By August, 37 of the 40 units were occupied.
-Epstein's would later close and Sealfon's, another upscale, regional New Jersey department store opened in its place in 1994.
+Epstein's would later close; Sealfon's, another upscale, regional New Jersey department store, opened in its place in 1994.
 That store also went out of business.
 The space was eventually subdivided and in its place opened a flagship Brooks Brothers and Anthropologie, Monmouth County's first.

 Peloton opened a store in 2021.

 Victoria's Secret and Pink closed in 2020.
+Eddie Bauer closed in January 2019.